Presentations & Publications

 Ongoing and recent research can be found closer to the top of this page while completed or published research, with links, can be found farther down the page.
+Presentations or extracts are exemplars of the specific body of work; if you are interested in learning further about a specific line of work please reach out and email me at wright@demogr.mpg.de

 Conceptualizing ubiquitous uncertainty in U.S. unemployment and fertility